Are Text Moderation Services Better Than Profanity Filters?June 20, 2022 | Profanity Filter, UGC

 People young and old enjoy video games, often with strangers around the globe.
 Competitive games can get heated, and unfortunately some players attack one another personally through in-game chat.
 A proper moderation service should be in place to combat these varying types of offensive content ranging from bullying and hate to criminal activity and more.

 From sexually explicit content to the sharing of personal information, dating apps are vulnerable to all kinds of inappropriate content.
 Personal attacks, bigotry, or sexual advances are quite common as users can be particularly bold and aggressive in these environments.
-With a moderation service in place, these apps can ensure that their users can’t send or be exposed to this kind of content.
+With a moderation service in place, these apps can ensure that their users can’t send or be exposed to this kind of unwanted content.

 Blog/In-app comment sections